polkadot-ui/library/packages/cloud-recipes/README.npm.md

 # Polkadot Cloud: Recipes

-**Functional case-specific combination of components for Polkadot dapps.**
+**Example functional components derived from the Polkadot Cloud library.**

 - Fully functional UI implementations of headless components.
 - Useful combinations of UI components and static assets for Polkadot dapps.